Getting Started with EasyContent

 - Briefs - a page of "to do" items, upcoming tasks, or ideas that can be turned into content items.
 A brief becomes a content item when it's assigned to or claimed by a user.
 Users responsible for the first workflow stage can claim a brief.

-- Workflow settings - this is where you can set up and manage the project's workflow statuses.
+- Workflow - set up and manage the selected project's workflow statuses.

-- Categories - this is where you can create and manage categories for the current project.
-You can use them to organize your briefs and content items.
+- Categories - create and manage categories for the selected project.
+Use them to organize your briefs and content items.

 In this section, you'll learn how to create roles and permissions.
-If you want to follow along, from the account menu, head to Team > Roles.
+In the account menu, go to Team > Roles.

 - Writer (writes the content)